Programs and Services >

 Court Interpreter Program >

 Advanced and experienced interpreters who want to specialize in court work are encouraged to take the Certification Exam to become a Minnesota Certified Court Interpreter.
 The courts are required to appoint certified interpreters first.

-Certification Exams will be offered again in the fall of 2014.
+Exams will be offered again November 2015.

 To Prepare for Certification Exam:

 Certification Exam Resources:

 Prerequisites for taking the Certification Exam for all Interpreters:

 1. Candidates for the certification exam should already be fluent in their non-English language at levels equivalent to that of highly educated native speakers.